 Block 21 Section 6 (The Salvation Army National Secretariat building)

-Purdon Planning have been engaged by The Salvation Army, lessee of Block 21 Section 6 Barton (2 Brisbane Avenue) recently undertook community consultation in relation to a proposal to remove the concessional status of the Crown Lease as well as remove the ‘associations to occupy’ clause at 2 Brisbane Avenue, Barton.
+Purdon Planning with The Salvation Army, lessee of Block 21 Section 6 Barton (2 Brisbane Avenue) recently undertook community consultation in relation to a proposal to remove the concessional status of the Crown Lease as well as remove the ‘associations to occupy’ clause at 2 Brisbane Avenue, Barton.
 The project is close to lodgement and as part of the pre-DA process we are providing a further opportunity for input from the community.

 The Salvation Army is an international charitable organisation that provides critical outreach and support where it is needed most to improve physical, emotional and spiritual health in the community.
 The Salvation Army have a long and proud history of providing assistance to those experiencing “hardship and injustice”, including providing a broad range of services such as chaplaincy, homelessness services, alcohol and other drug recovery services, family and domestic violence support, social housing, aged care and other social programs.